pandas-dev/pandas/doc/source/development/contributing_environment.rst

 For other Linux distributions, consult your favorite search engine for compiler installation instructions.

-Let us know if you have any difficulties by opening an issue or reaching out on `Gitter <https://gitter.im/pydata/pandas/>`_.
+Let us know if you have any difficulties by opening an issue or reaching out on our contributor community :ref:`Slack <community.slack>`.

 .. _contributing.mamba: